nikoren/prom/README.md

 cd prom
 ```

-- Export some variable to be able to send alerts with GMAIL account
+- Export variables to be able to send alerts with GMAIL account

 ```bash
 export GMAIL_TO='some_destination_address@gmail.com'